Have you ever had a Whole of Life policy with Sesame?

 You may have been mis-sold your Whole of Life Policy by Sesame if any of the following is relevant to you:

 - I did not ask Sesame to set-up my whole of life policy.

-- I was not informed by Sesame that my Life Cover premiums could fluctuate.
+- I was not advised by Sesame that my Life Cover premiums could fluctuate.

-- I was advised by Sesame that my Life Cover would pay the full amount on first death.
+- I was told by Sesame that my Life Cover would pay the full amount on first death.